project-chip/connectedhomeip/docs/testing/unit_testing.md

 - If you want a test to abort when an assertion fails, use `ASSERT_*` instead of `EXPECT_*`.
 This will cause the current function to return.

 - If a test calls a subroutine which exits due to an ASSERT failing, execution of the test will continue after the subroutine call.
-This is because ASSERT causes the subroutine to return (as opposed to throwing an execption).
+This is because ASSERT causes the subroutine to return (as opposed to throwing an exception).
 If you want to prevent the test from continuing, check the value of `HasFailure()` and stop execution if true.
 Example:
     ```
     void Subroutine()
     {